|

 $ which myproxy-logon gsissh

 /usr/local/globus/bin/myproxy-logon /usr/local/globus/bin/gsissh then you can proceed to the next step.
 Otherwise, you need to install the needed commands as follows.
 First, download and unpack a Globus Toolkit installer for your system from http://www.globus.org/toolkit/downloads/.
-Use a binary installer if one is available.
+Use a binary installer if one is available for your system.
 Otherwise, a source installer is required.

 Then, install MyProxy and GSISSH.